Philosophy & Religious Studies

 |Race/Ethnicity||Number of Grads|

-Philosophy & Religious Studies appeals to people across the globe.
-About 4.4% of those with this major are international students.
+Americans aren’t the only ones with an interest in Philosophy & Religious Studies.
+About 4.6% of those with this major are international students.

 How Much Do Philosophy & Religious Studies Majors Make?